 So which credit card is it?
 You've got some options.

-For starters, there's The Platinum Card® from American Express.
-It begins with an 80,000-point welcome bonus after spending $6,000 in six months – but be sure to check and see if you qualify for a 150,000-point bonus via CardMatch!
+For starters, there's *amex platinum card*.
+It begins with an 80,000-point welcome bonus after spending $8,000 in six months – but be sure to check and see if you qualify for a 150,000-point bonus via CardMatch!
 Beyond that bonus, no credit card is better for booking your Delta flights because it earns an unbeatable 5x points on all airfare purchased directly through airlines or at amextravel.com on up to $500,000 spent in this category in a calendar year.

 So if you buy a $500 ticket at Delta.com, you'd earn 2,500 Membership Rewards that you could transfer to your Delta SkyMiles account.
 You earn just 2x SkyMiles on Delta purchases with the fan-favorite Delta SkyMiles® Gold American Express Card, so the same flight would earn you just 1,000 SkyMiles.

-But the single-best overall credit card to keep earning SkyMiles might just be the American Express® Gold Card is another strong option.
+But the single-best overall credit card to keep earning SkyMiles might just be the *amex gold card*.
 The card is currently offering a 60,000-point welcome bonus after spending $4,000 within six months of card membership.
 But like the Platinum Card, you may qualify for a much higher offer through CardMatch.

 It's my go-to card for earning points as you also earn an unlimited 4x points per dollar spent at restaurants and U.S. supermarkets (on up to $25,000 each year then 1x), making it one of the best cards for some of your everyday spending.
 Consider this: If you spend $1,000 between groceries and restaurants each month, you'd earn 48,000 points a year with the Gold Card.
-That's 48,000 SkyMiles right back in your account.
+That could be 48,000 SkyMiles (or miles with another airline) right back in your account.

 The Gold Card also earns 3x points on airfare booked directly with airlines or through amextravel.com.
 This card has an annual fee of $250 (see rates & fees), which we feel can easily be worth it thanks to a handful of additional money-saving credits.